PyO3/pyo3/guide/src/building_and_distribution.md

 ```

 Any of the `abi3-py3*` features can be enabled instead of setting `PYO3_CROSS_PYTHON_VERSION` in the above examples.
+`PYO3_CROSS_LIB_DIR` can often be omitted when cross compiling extension modules for Unix and macOS targets.

 The following resources may also be useful for cross-compiling:
  - [github.com/japaric/rust-cross](https://github.com/japaric/rust-cross) is a primer on cross compiling Rust.